Drug Addiction Among Teenagers: Facts, Figures & Statistics for the UK Teenage Drug Problem

 Drug Use: Prevalence Among UK Teenagers

-According to the most recent NHS Digital report, one in five (20.3%) pupils aged 11-15 in England admitted to having tried drugs at least once in their lifetime.
+According to the most recent NHS Digital report, one in five (20.3%) pupils aged 11-15 in England admitted to having tried drugs at least once in their lifetime, highlighting the vulnerability of drug addiction teenagers.
 This number has been on the rise, with the percentage of pupils trying drugs increasing from 18.9% in 2016 to 20.3% in 2020.

 Additionally, the report revealed that in 2020, 9.4% of pupils had experimented with drugs in the past month, while 17.3% had used drugs in the past year.
 These figures underscore the urgent need to address the issue of drug addiction among teenagers in the UK.